mickknutson/spring_security_course/README.md

 # TODO's
-* From Chapter15, add favicon's images to all projects.

 * Get project to build in Circle-CI
 * Get WebDriver tests to work.
 * Need to enable SonarQube for all modules